 However, the pfd per satellite limits is not suitable for the DC-MSS-IMT system application requirement related to the DC-MSS-IMT satellite station unwanted emissions need further consideration]

-2a) Aggregate pfd per system
+2a) Aggregate pfd per system to protect UEs

-From a technical point of view, potential BS and UE victims can potentially receive interference from multiple satellites within one DC-MSS-IMT system.
-Consequently, starting from an agreed IMT protection criterion, it is possible to define an aggregate pfd mask that each potential DC-MSS-IMT system will have to respect.
+From a technical point of view,UE victims can potentially receive interference from multiple satellites within one DC-MSS-IMT system.
+Consequently, starting from an agreed IMT protection criterion, it is possible to define an aggregate pfd limit that DC-MSS-IMT systems will have to respect.
 The aggregate pfd level is then correlated to the way that the considered DC-MSS-IMT systems are operated.
-Consequently, when conducting sharing studies, it is essential to take into account accurate modelling of DC-MSS-IMT operations, as well as studying options of potential interference management techniques (pending conclusions of the sharing studies) that may be used in operations.
-Finally, with respect to the way to model aggregate pfd, in the case of the UEs, the pfd equation is equivalent to the linearly adding pfd contributions, i.e. aggregate pfd.
+Consequently, when conducting sharing studies, it is essential to take into account accurate modelling of DC-MSS-IMT operations, as well as studying options of potential interference management techniques (pending conclusions of the sharing studies) that may be used in operations..

+2b) Aggregate pfd per system to protect BSs when they use TDD

+When the victim is a BS using TDD (i.e. possibility of frequency overlap with DC-MSS-IMT downlink frequencies), the pfd formula has to become an epfd formula because of the fact the BS has a directional antenna.
+Consequently, there is a need to define epfd limits that DC-MSS-IMT systems will have to respect.

 3a) Aggregate pfd for multiple systems when protecting UEs